USS John M. Howard

-USS John M. Howard (IX-75), previously the yacht Elsie Fenimore, was an unclassified miscellaneous vessel, was the only ship of the United States Navy to be named for John Martin Howard.
-Ensign Howard, USNR, had graduated from the third class at the Advanced Mine School, later Mine Disposal School, and been sent to England to observe and gain experience with Royal Navy and Royal Engineers in mine disarming and disposal.
-He had been the first Navy mine disposal person killed when, on 11 June 1942, he was observing Lcdr.
+USS John M. Howard (IX-75), previously the yacht Elsie Fenimore, was an unclassified miscellaneous vessel, and the only ship of the United States Navy to be named for John Martin Howard.

+Ensign Howard, USNR, graduated from the third class at the Advanced Mine School, later Mine Disposal School, and was sent to England to observe and gain experience with Royal Navy and Royal Engineers in mine disarming and disposal.
+He was the first Navy mine disposal person killed when, on 11 June 1942, he was observing Lcdr.
 Roy Berryman Edwards, RN, DSO, BEM defusing a German TMA-1 magnetic influence naval mine that detonated on Corton sands near Lowestoft.
 The detonation left nothing but scattered debris from sea to cliffs and two hundred yards in each direction along the beach.

 The vessel was engaged in documenting enemy ordinance, particularly mines, with assignment to the Explosives Investigation Laboratory (EIL), Naval Ordnance Laboratory, Washington, D.C.
 The vessel operated in nearby waters and along the Atlantic coast.

 Yacht Elsie Fenimore

 The vessel was built for Eldridge Reeves Fenimore Johnson by Mathis Yacht Building in Camden, New Jersey with completion in 1934 as Elsie Fenimore.
-This was the second Johnson yacht bearing the name with the first completed by the same yard (hull number 193, official number 227907) in 1928.
+This was the second Johnson yacht bearing the name, with the first having been completed by the same yard (hull number 193, official number 227907) in 1928.

-Johnson, son of Eldridge R. Johnson (founder and President of the Victor Talking Machine Company) and Elsie Reeves Fenimore Johnson, had served during World War I at the Field Artillery Officers' School and subsequently as Superintendent of the company's Experimental Department.
+Johnson, son of Eldridge R. Johnson (founder and president of the Victor Talking Machine Company) and Elsie Reeves Fenimore Johnson, had served during World War I at the Field Artillery Officers' School and subsequently as superintendent of the company's Experimental Department.
 In the year prior to the launch of his yacht, Elsie Fenimore, he had helped prepare and then participated in the 1933 Johnson-Smithsonian Deep-Sea Expedition aboard his father's yacht Caroline.
 He founded a research enterprise and combined his interests in yachting, exploration and science with cruises of his yacht.
-He was also involved with the University of Pennsylvania Museum and the Academy of Natural Sciences of Philadelphia with collections at those institutions benefiting from cruises of Elsie Fenimore.
+He was also involved with the University of Pennsylvania Museum and the Academy of Natural Sciences of Philadelphia, with collections at those institutions benefiting from cruises of Elsie Fenimore.